cnhguy/FootPrint/README.md

 2) `cd` into the directory in which you want to store the project
 3) run the command `git clone <url>` where the url is the link from step 1

-Congrats you have cloned the repository.
+Congrats!
+You have cloned the repository.

 ## Importing to IntelliJ